 If you need help getting treatment for your drug addiction, we’re here for you.
 We know addiction on a personal level and what it takes to get sober.
 Living a clean life after addiction is more fulfilling than you can ever imagine.
 Looking for the right drug treatment center is a huge step.
 You’re already on your way to living a drug-free life.

 Now all you have to do is take the next step.
 We’re one phone call away and will treat you with the dignity and respect you deserve.
 You’re probably ashamed of your addiction, but you don’t have to be when you choose the drug treatment center at Asheville Recovery Center.
 We get it.
-We’ve been where you are right now and we have a team dedicated to your health and well being not just physically, but also emotionally, mentally and spiritually.
+We’ve been where you are right now and we have a team dedicated to your health and well-being not just physically, but also emotionally, mentally, and spiritually.

-Our drug treatment center has all the proven programs, therapies and methods already in place and will customize each area of treatment according to both your wishes and what is working best for you.
+Our drug treatment center has all the proven programs, therapies, and methods already in place and will customize each area of treatment according to both your wishes and what is working best for you.
 We’ll also support your family and help in healing those relationships that have been damaged because of your drug addiction.
-You’re one phone call away from the sober life you deserve, and we’ll be with you each step of the way through the drug treatment center and after when you return to responsible, productive life.
+You’re one phone call away from the sober life you deserve, and we’ll be with you each step of the way through the drug treatment center and after when you return to a responsible, productive life.